DES-Lab/AALpy/README.md

 </div>
 <hr />

-AALpy is a light-weight automata learning library written in Python.
+AALpy is a lightweight automata learning library written in Python.
 You can start learning automata in just a few lines of code.

 Whether you work with regular languages or you would like to learn models of